Thumbnail Title

 The School of Engineering’s third “Industry Connects University” (I-Connect-U) biannual forum and the Department of Civil and Environmental Engineering’s (CIVL) Industry Engagement cum Alumni Day on November 14, 2025, attracted over 100 industry partners, faculty members, alumni and students to explore the Northern Metropolis development, a topic of great significance not just in civil engineering but also for Hong Kong’s future.

-The forum kicked off with a warm welcome by Prof. Hong K. LO, Dean of Engineering and Chair Professor of the Department of Civil and Environmental Engineering.
-He stated that the objective of the I-Connect-U series is to strengthen the School’s collaboration and connection with the industry.
-He hoped that through opening the Schools’ labs to the industry and insight exchanges in these events, further mutual understanding can be built up and eventually leading to collaborative partnerships in forging new projects.
+The forum kicked off with a warm welcome from Prof. Hong K. LO, Dean of Engineering and Chair Professor of the Department of Civil and Environmental Engineering.
+He stated that the objective of the I-Connect-U series is to strengthen the School’s connection with the industry as engineering relies on context, data and application to generate real-world impact.
+He hoped that by opening the School’s labs to the industry and facilitating insight exchanges at these events, further mutual understanding could be built, which eventually leads to strong partnerships that forge new projects.
+He believed that such connections are helpful to build an ecosystem where students will become future employees of partner companies.

 Prof. ZHANG Limin, Head and Chair Professor of the Department of Civil and Environmental Engineering, also welcomed the audience.
 He highlighted the department’s substantial size, its role in talent cultivation, and its impactful research, including a newly established state key laboratory and space-based projects for CO2 and methane detection and global wind field monitoring.
 He also introduced some recent achievements, such as major faculty awards in teaching, research and entrepreneurship.